schollz/find-lf/README.md

 # License

 Copyright 2015-2017 Zack Scholl (zack@hypercubeplatforms.com, @zack_118).
 All rights reserved.
 Use of this source code is governed by a AGPL license that can be found in the LICENSE file.

+# Todo

+- [ ] Determine the wlan0/1 of the Wi-Fi adapter automatically (currently it defaults to wlan1, which is right most of the time)